 Some other useful features on the best drones for kids include Altitude Hold Mode, Single Button Takeoff and Landing, Headless Mode and Stabilization.

-You’ll also need to choose a mini drone with a camera if your child wants to take aerial photos and videos.
+You’ll also need to choose a mini drone with a camera if your child wants to try aerial photography and videos.

 Above all, kids’ drones need to be safe.
 Propeller guards are a must, especially when flying indoors, and steer clear of FPV drones – it’s too early for that!

 Let’s take a closer look at the top models in each age category.